South Africa's ANC rolls to victory, boosting Zuma reform clout

 "We need an overwhelming majority so that we can change certain things so that we can move faster," Zuma told a news conference.
 "There are things you need to remove so you can move faster.
 I won't be specific."

-Zuma embraced and shared jokes with colleagues when he visited the electoral commission on Thursday evening and, although his broad grin betrayed his satisfaction, he held off from making a speech until the result was announced officially.

-One influential minister said the ANC would now focus on policies adopted at a 2012 leadership conference, when it rejected "wholesale nationalization" of industries and sought to quell investor concerns with business-friendly pronouncements.
+One influential minister said the ANC would focus on policies adopted at a 2012 leadership conference, when it rejected "wholesale nationalisation" of industries and sought to quell investor concerns with business-friendly pronouncements.

 "The policies of the new coming government, the principles that will provide the framework for the new administration, have already been set out," Public Enterprises Minister Malusi Gigaba told Reuters.
 "That is what we are going to implement."